Current

 Display printing page

-Team Leader, Tatsuhiko, Imaoka
+Team Leader, Tatsuhiko Imaoka

 Recent Publications

 1. Suzuki Kenshi, Tsuruoka Chizuru, Morioka Takamitsu, Seo Hitomi, Ogawa Mari, Imaoka Tatsuhiko, Kakinuma Shizuko, Takahashi Akihisa.
 Combined effects of radiation and simulated microgravity on intestinal tumorigenesis in C3B6F1 ApcMin/+ mice.
-Life Sciences in Space Research (submitted)
+Life Sciences in Space Research 2024;41:202-209.

 3. Semba Ryoko, Morioka Takamitsu, Yanagihara Hiromi, Suzuki Kenshi, Tachibana Hirotaka, Hamoya Takahiro, Horimoto Yoshiya, Imaoka Tatsuhiko, Saito Mitsue, Kakinuma Shizuko, Arai Masami.
 Azithromycin induces read-through of the nonsense Apc allele and prevents intestinal tumorigenesis in C3B6F1 ApcMin/+ mice.
 Biomedicine & Pharmacotherapy , 164, 2023-06, DOI:https://doi.org/10.1016/j.biopha.2023.114968